What is Health Informatics?

 About the Program

-The Health Informatics undergraduate program, the first of its kind in Oregon University System, is an option within the Department of Information Technology at Oregon Tech.
+The Health Informatics undergraduate program, the first of its kind for Oregon public universities, is an option within the Department of Information Technology at Oregon Tech.
 It prepares students for a career as information and computing specialists in the health care field.
 Fits the lifestyle of working adults.

 It gives them a strong background in business management, information systems, computing science and health care providing them with the necessary knowledge of the field of health informatics.
 Currently located at Oregon Tech’s Portland Campus, the Health Informatics Program is aimed at working adults who already have some general education college credit.
 The program is designed to fit the lifestyle of working adults by offering evening and weekend classes and to provide the maximum opportunity for employment and promotion.
 Some courses are also available via online distance education.